thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

   Looking for somewhere unique to host this year’s work Christmas Party?
 How does a Boat Cruise aboard your own private catamaran sound?

-  Sailing in Paradise would love to create a 2024 Christmas Boat  Party that you and your guests will remember forever!
-So please fill out our enquiry form, send us an email or give us a bell.
+  Sailing in Paradise would love to create a 2025 Christmas Boat  Party that you and your guests will remember forever!

-  ##### W﻿hat's Included with your Christmas Party Boat?

-  * Bespoke planning service

-  * E﻿xclusive Charter of vessel [(see our boats here)](https://sailinginparadise.com.au/our-boats/)

-  * F﻿riendly, professional crew

-  * 2 large eskies pre-filled with ice (BYO drinks welcome)

-  * I﻿sland Activities (SUPs, splash mats, beach volleyball etc)

-  * Amazing Sound System (Ipad/Spotify)

-  * Photo memories via Dropbox

-    \*C﻿atering and beverages service available

-  **Christmas Party Boat C﻿harters from $500 to $860 per hour (min 3 hours)**
 contentBox:
   buttonTitle: ""
   buttonUrl: ""